caltechlibrary/cait/README.md

 ### _caitserver_

-_caitserver_ provides both a static webserver as well as web search service.
+_caitserver_ provides both a static web server as well as web search service.

 Current _caitserver_ uses the Bleve indexes created with _caitindexer_.
 It also uses the search page and results templates defined in CAIT_TEMPLATES.